dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 * A workflow with path ``github.com/myorg/alignments/aligner`` will be created
 * The version ``develop`` is added to ``github.com/myorg/alignments/aligner``

+Now that your workflow has been added, any time there is a push to a branch on GitHub for this repository that has a ``.dockstore.yml``, it is automatically updated on Dockstore!

 .. tip:: Since the workflows field is an array, this file supports multiple workflows on Dockstore stemming from the same repository on GitHub.
 This is useful if you store a lot of your workflows in the same GitHub repository.